Michael Daugherty: Early years

-Michael Daugherty was born into a musical family on April 28, 1954 in Cedar Rapids, Iowa.
+Michael Daugherty was born into a musical family on April 28, 1954, in Cedar Rapids, Iowa.
 His father Willis Daugherty (1929–2011) was a jazz and country and western drummer, his mother Evelyn Daugherty (1927–1974) was an amateur singer, and his grandmother Josephine Daugherty (1907–1991) was a pianist for silent film.
 Daugherty's four younger brothers are all professional musicians: Pat Daugherty (b.
 1956) Leader of the group New York Electric Piano, Tim Daugherty (b.
 1958) jazz/pop composer of over 15 CD's featuring original compositions, Matt Daugherty (b.
 1960) teacher of Music education in Florida, and Tommy D. Daugherty (b.
 1961) engineer and producer for many of the Death Row artists most specifically Tupac Shukar.

 The centerpieces of the modest Daugherty home, located at 1547 5th Avenue S.E. in Cedar Rapids, were a player piano, television, and record player.
 At the age of 8, Daugherty taught himself how to play piano by pumping the pedals of the player piano and watching how piano keys moved to Tin Pan Alley tunes such as "Alexander's Ragtime Band".
 Music was a significant activity in the Daugherty family, especially during the holidays when relatives would participate in jam sessions of popular songs like "Misty" and "Sentimental Journey".
 Additionally, the Daugherty family would frequently gather around the television in the evening to watch popular variety hours such as The Ed Sullivan Show, The Jackie Gleason Show, and The Tonight Show Starring Johnny Carson.
 The record collection at the Daugherty home consisted mainly of 'easy listening music' of the fifties and music from Broadway theatre.

 During his developmental years, Daugherty's mother encouraged him to paint, draw cartoons, tap dance, and play basketball and his father and uncle Danny Nicol taught him how to play rock and jazz drums.
-From 1963-67 Daugherty played bass drum in the Emerald Knights and tom-toms in the Grenadier Drum and Bugle Corps where he competed against other Drum and Bugle Corps throughout small Midwestern towns.
+From 1963 to 1967 Daugherty played bass drum in the Emerald Knights and tom-toms in the Grenadier Drum and Bugle Corps where he competed against other Drum and Bugle Corps throughout small Midwestern towns.
 During these years, Daugherty was employed as an early morning paper boy for The Des Moines Register and delivered papers across his neighborhood and to Mercy Hospital in Cedar Rapids.